 The thing is a long password isn’t necessarily a strong one.
 The strength of a password is not simply based on the number of characters, but on much more complex factors.

 Therefore it’s possible to have a password of 7-8 characters which is considered “strong”, and a password over 10 characters (including numbers and upper/lowercase) which is still considered weak!

-Simply put, you shouldn’t oblige your users to set really long passwords because you’ll end up sacrificing user experience in the long term.
+Simply put, you shouldn’t oblige your users to set really long passwords because you’ll end up sacrificing user experience in the long term (though you can encourage them to user a password manager).
 The best option is to combine the minimum password length restrictions with a minimum password strength, for increased usability and better security.